MVG-BILL |

-Offering amounts for bills were previously announced each Monday, but has now moved to Wednesday (since March 18, 2019) for the following month auction, usually at 2:30 p.m., and for settlement, or issuance, also on Wednesday.
-Purchase Orders must be entered before 4:00 p.m. on the Wednesday of the auction.
+Offering amounts for bills are announced at the end of the month for the following month issue, as well as for settlement (redeeming of maturing MV-Bills).
+Purchase Orders must be entered before 4:00 p.m. on the day which the official announcement has been made.
 The minimum purchase, is 100 golles.
-Mature MVG-bills are also redeemed on each Wednesday.
-Banks and financial institutions, especially primary dealers, tend to be the largest purchasers of MVG-bills.
+Although MVG-bills are now purchased by a growing number of private investors, banks and financial institutions, especially primary dealers, tend to be the largest purchasers of MVG-bills.

 Trading MVG-bills – Secondary Market

-MVG-bills are quoted for purchase and sale in the secondary market of the Mount Vema Stock Exchange, priced through a competitive bidding process, at a discount from the par value.
+MVG-bills are quoted for purchase and sale in the secondary market of the Mount Vema Stock Exchange, at a discount from the par value.
 When investors redeem their MVG-Bills at maturity, they are paid the par value.
 The difference between the purchase price and par value is interest.
-For example, an investor purchases a par value 1,000 golles MVG-Bill for 900 golles.
-When this MVG-Bill matures, the investor is paid 1,000 golles, thereby making 100 golles on the investment.
+For example, an investor purchases a par value 100 golles MVG-Bill for 80 golles.
+When this MVG-Bill matures, the investor is paid 100 golles, thereby making 20 golles on the investment.

 Benefits to Investors

-Offering amounts for bills were previously announced each Monday, but has now moved to Wednesday (since March 18, 2019) for the following month auction, usually at 2:30 p.m., and for settlement, or issuance, also on Wednesday.
-Purchase Orders must be entered before 4:00 p.m. on the Wednesday of the auction.
+Offering amounts for bills are announced at the end of the month for the following month issue, as well as for settlement (redeeming of maturing MV-Bills).
+Purchase Orders must be entered before 4:00 p.m. on the day which the official announcement has been made.
 The minimum purchase, is 100 golles.
-Mature MVG-bills are also redeemed on each Wednesday.
-Banks and financial institutions, especially primary dealers, tend to be the largest purchasers of MVG-bills.
+Although MVG-bills are now purchased by a growing number of private investors, banks and financial institutions, especially primary dealers, tend to be the largest purchasers of MVG-bills.

 Trading MVG-bills – Secondary Market

-MVG-bills are quoted for purchase and sale in the secondary market of the Mount Vema Stock Exchange, priced through a competitive bidding process, at a discount from the par value.
+MVG-bills are quoted for purchase and sale in the secondary market of the Mount Vema Stock Exchange, at a discount from the par value.
 When investors redeem their MVG-Bills at maturity, they are paid the par value.
 The difference between the purchase price and par value is interest.
-For example, an investor purchases a par value 1,000 golles MVG-Bill for 900 golles.
-When this MVG-Bill matures, the investor is paid 1,000 golles, thereby making 100 golles on the investment.
+For example, an investor purchases a par value 100 golles MVG-Bill for 80 golles.
+When this MVG-Bill matures, the investor is paid 100 golles, thereby making 20 golles on the investment.

 Benefits to Investors